Shortcomings of Endpoint Security in Securing Business Email

 The Modern Email Threat Landscape is Dynamic and Complex

-As we rapidly transition to an increasingly digital society, email risk has never been greater.
-Attackers are exploiting businesses’ increased reliance on cloud email, inherently vulnerable and frequently misconfigured cloud platforms and distracted remote workers, and are launching sophisticated phishing and ransomware attacks designed to trick users into sharing sensitive credentials or lock up critical files until ransom is paid.
+Email security risks have never been greater as we rapidly transition to an increasingly digital society.
+Attackers are exploiting businesses’ increased reliance on cloud email, inherently vulnerable and frequently misconfigured cloud cyber security platforms, and distracted remote workers.
+To make matters worse, cybercriminals are launching sophisticated attacks.
+A ransomware or phishing attack tricks users into sharing sensitive credentials or locking up critical files until a ransom is paid.
 Since the beginning of the pandemic, there has been a 600% increase in phishing attacks.
-Ransomware has also risen 232% since 2019, thanks in part to the pandemic, with 20 ransomware attacks attempted every second.
+Ransomware has also risen 232% since 2019, thanks partly to the pandemic, with 20 ransomware attacks attempted every second.
 The average cost of a ransomware breach was $4.54 million in 2022.

-While email-borne cyber attacks were once simplistic, “cookie-cutter” phishing scams exploiting unaware users, those days are over.
-Modern phishing attacks have become so sophisticated and targeted that it is now difficult to blame the user for falling for a scam.
-After all, even the most security-aware individuals can be fooled by these dynamic, evasive threats, which often employ advanced social engineering techniques to manipulate psychology and stealthy fileless tactics, which exploit legitimate, trusted system tools to bypass endpoint protection.
+While email-borne cyber attacks were once simplistic “cookie-cutter” phishing campaigns exploiting unaware users, cybercriminals have since moved on.
+Modern types of phishing attacks have become so sophisticated and targeted that it is now difficult to blame the user for falling for a scam.
+After all, even the most security-aware individuals can be fooled by these dynamic, mysterious email threats, which often employ advanced social engineering techniques to manipulate psychology and stealthy fileless tactics that exploit legitimate, trusted cyber security tools to bypass endpoint threat protection.

 Malware and ransomware attacks are also becoming more complex and stealthy.
-Traditionally, the same malware was sent to many users, and once these viruses were identified, endpoint security and antivirus companies used the file’s signature to identify new attacks.
-This tactic is ineffective today, as attackers now generate a unique file for each recipient or avoid the use of executable files altogether.
+Traditionally, the same malware would be sent to many users, and once these viruses were identified, endpoint security and antivirus companies used the file signature to identify new types of phishing attacks.
+This tactic is ineffective today, as attackers now generate a unique file for each recipient or avoid using executable files altogether.

-Cyberattacks and breaches are becoming increasingly prevalent and challenging to stop, and no organization can afford the data theft, downtime, recovery costs and reputational harm that follow a successful attack.
-Over 60% of small businesses are forced to permanently close within six months of experiencing a cyberattack.
+Cyberattacks and email security breaches are becoming increasingly prevalent and challenging to stop, and no organization can afford the data loss and theft, downtime, recovery costs, and reputational harm that follow a successful attack.
+Over 60% of small businesses are forced to close permanently within six months of experiencing a cyberattack.

-Where Endpoint Protection Falls Short in Securing Business Email
+Where Does Endpoint Protection Fall Short in Securing Business Email?

-In this modern digital threat landscape, it has become clearly apparent that endpoint protection alone is not enough to keep users and sensitive data safe.
-Here are some of the key areas in which endpoint security falls short in safeguarding businesses and their clients.
+In this modern digital threat landscape, it has become apparent that endpoint threat protection alone is not enough to keep users and sensitive data safe.
+Here are some critical areas where endpoint email security falls short in safeguarding businesses and their clients.

-Corporate networks are more than endpoints.
-They also include the cloud, network data and log data, which all must be secured to prevent compromise.
-Endpoint protection is limited to the client layer, and cannot intercept traffic between an attacker and a target.
-Thus, endpoint security must be viewed as the last line of defense against cyber thieves.
+Corporate networks are more than endpoints, as they include the cloud, network, and log data, which all must be secured to prevent Business Email Compromise and other types of fraud.
+Endpoint threat protection is limited to the client layer and cannot intercept traffic between an attacker and a target.
+Thus, endpoint security must be the last defense against cyber thieves.

 There are no preventative safeguards against human error.

-Endpoint protection takes a non-specific, retrospective approach to addressing email risk, leaving the responsibility of identifying and responding to these threats in the hands of the end-user.
-Endpoint security providers get involved once a user has already received a malicious email - and has possibly already disclosed sensitive credentials or downloaded ransomware.
+Endpoint threat protection takes a non-specific, retrospective approach to addressing email security risks, leaving the responsibility of identifying and responding to these email threats in the hands of the end user.
+Endpoint security providers get involved once a user has already received a malicious email and possibly disclosed sensitive credentials or downloaded malware ransomware.

-The high rate of false negatives seen in endpoint security solutions makes human error a significant risk.
-Ponemon Institute reports that antivirus products fail to detect 60% of attacks on average.
+The high rate of false negatives in endpoint security solutions makes human error a significant risk.
+On average, Ponemon Institute reports that antivirus products fail to detect 60% of attacks.

-Protection is not customized to meet businesses’ unique security needs.
+Protection is not customized to meet businesses’ unique email security needs.

 Solutions are complex to manage and difficult to patch, leading to frequent vulnerabilities.

-Endpoint security solutions are not accompanied by the expert ongoing system monitoring, maintenance and support required to keep solutions updated and key business assets secure.
-The average time to fully deploy endpoint security patches is 97 days, and solutions frequently remain unpatched as a result.
-Many businesses - especially SMBs - lack the in-house cybersecurity resources and expertise needed to keep them safe, and endpoint security solutions are unable to bolster companies’ IT security remotely to ensure they remain secure.
+Endpoint security solutions are separate from the expert ongoing system monitoring, maintenance, and support required to keep resolutions updated and critical business assets secure.
+The average time to fully deploy endpoint security patches is 97 days, and solutions frequently remain unpatched.
+Many businesses - especially small- to medium-sized businesses (SMBs) - lack the in-house cyber security tools, resources, and expertise needed to keep them safe, and endpoint security solutions cannot bolster companies’ IT security remotely to ensure they remain secure.

-Organizations have limited visibility into their email security.
+Organizations need more visibility into their email security.

-Endpoint protection does not equip organizations with the real-time insights on the daily risks that they face and the security of their email required to make informed, proactive cybersecurity business decisions.
-As a result, organizations that rely on endpoint protection alone frequently struggle with visibility gaps across their IT environment, organizational silos and broken workflows that leave them exposed to risk.
+Endpoint protection does not equip organizations with real-time insights into their daily risks and the email security required to make informed, proactive cybersecurity business decisions.
+As a result, organizations relying on endpoint protection alone frequently struggle with visibility gaps across their IT environment, organizational silos, and broken workflows that expose them to risk.

 Bolster Your Email Security Strategy with Proactive Supplementary Protection

-Email security is not a commodity.
-Rather, it is more essential than ever to maintaining a robust cybersecurity posture and experiencing longevity and success in any industry.
-Too many businesses are making the critical mistake of relying on endpoint security alone to safeguard users and key business assets, or failing to supplement these solutions with the caliber of protection required to make email safe for business.
-While endpoint security is a great start, it is ineffective in combating today’s sophisticated and rapidly evolving threats without additional layers of proactive protection accompanied by expert, ongoing system monitoring, maintenance and support.
-This protection must be able to anticipate and learn from emerging attacks, and offer the real-time cybersecurity business insights required to improve decision making and policy enforcement.
+Maintaining a robust cybersecurity posture and experiencing longevity and success in any industry is more essential than ever.
+Too many businesses are making the critical mistake of relying on endpoint security alone to safeguard users and crucial assets, while others are failing to supplement these solutions with the caliber of email protection required to make it safe for business.
+While endpoint security is a great start, it is ineffective in combating today’s sophisticated and rapidly evolving threats without additional layers of proactive email protection accompanied by expert, ongoing system monitoring, maintenance, and support.
+This protection must anticipate and learn from emerging attacks and offer real-time cybersecurity business insights to improve decision-making and policy enforcement.

-In strengthening their endpoint security, businesses must put the future of cybersecurity into consideration.
-Comprehensive, proactive and fully supported email security defenses are needed to fill the gaps in endpoint protection and make email safe for business.
+In strengthening their endpoint security, businesses must consider the future of cybersecurity.
+Comprehensive, proactive, and fully supported email security defenses are needed to fill the gaps in endpoint threat protection and make email safe for business.

 - Prepare your business for cyberattacks to make sure employees stay safe online.